OpenSkyGuild/Main-Site/README.md

 <h2>Introduction<h2>

-<body>OpenSky, officially the OpenSky Guild, is a foundation built by...<body>
+<p>OpenSky, officially the OpenSky Guild, is a foundation built by...</p>

 <h2>Principles<h2>